CHEMICAL BONDING Part 4 Covalent Bonding

 the Energetics Notes.

-- They are usually poor conductors of electricity because the electrons are not usually free to move as they can in metallic structures.
+- They are usually poor conductors of electricity because the electrons are not usually free to move as they

 - Also because of the strength of the bonding